gridlab-d/gridlab-d/utilities/docker/centos-mysql-apache-gridlabd/README.md

 localhost% docker build -f DockerFile -t gridlabd .
 ~~~

-If the build succeeds and passes validation, the container will be created.
+If the build succeeds, the container will be created.
+If the build is from the master branch it must also pass validation.

 To save the docker image use the following command
 ~~~